About this day

 Equality is not enough!
 Germaine Greer

 In this talk, Germaine Greer will examine why equality does not go far enough.
 Prof. Greer will draw on topical examples such as sex-selective abortion, the gender pay gap, and women in the military.

 About Germaine Greer

 Stratification by stealth: How digital sites classify and sell your data without you knowing Beverley Skeggs, London School of Economics

 Bev Skeggs will discuss how Facebook structures friendships, drawing on research conducted during a seminal project on the relationship of values to value.
 How, and to what extent, does Facebook’s imperative to monetise social relationships reconfigure the value/s of friendship?

 About Beverley Skeggs

 Beverley Skeggs is Director of the Atlantic Fellows Programme at the London School of Economics.
 Before taking up this post she was Professor of Sociology, at Goldsmiths, University of London.
 She has published The Media; Issues in Sociology (1992); Feminist Cultural Theory (1995); Formations of Class and Gender (1997); Class, Self, Culture (2004); Sexuality and the Politics of Violence and Safety (2004)(with Les Moran) and Feminism after Bourdieu (2005)( with Lisa Adkins), and with Helen Wood, Reacting to Reality TV: Audience, Performance, Value (2012) and Reality TV and Class (2012).
 Between 2013-16 she was an ESRC Professorial Fellow working on a “sociology of values and value’ that included projects on the digital economy and use of Facebook and prosperity theology.

 What's so sociological about disability?
-Tom Shakespeare, UEA
+Tom Shakespeare, London School of Hygiene & Tropical Medicine

 Tom will show how ‘disability’ is ripe for sociological analysis, from the point of view of medical sociology, social policy, cultural sociology, or political sociology.
 But it’s not just an academic issue; it’s about changing lives and transforming the world.

 About Tom Shakespeare

-Tom Shakespeare is Professor of Disability Research at the Norwich Medical School, UEA.
+Tom Shakespeare is a Professor of Disability Research.
 His primary research interests are in disability studies, medical sociology, and social and ethical aspects of genetics.
 He has focused on qualitative research about the lives of disabled people and the barriers that they face and led projects about disability and sexuality.
-He teaches topics related to health and illness in sociology.